 August 12th 2014, Beauharnois – Regional Seminar on the Future of Churches

 The regional seminar on the future of churches is offered as a part of “l’École d’été du patrimoine 2014” Organized by the Regional Museum of Vaudreuil-Soulanges.
-The seminar will be held at the Church of St. Clement de Beauharnois, on 183 Chemin Saint-Louis.
+The seminar was held at the Church of St. Clement de Beauharnois, on 183 Chemin Saint-Louis.
 For further information, click here.